Assistant Professor of Practice

 Sharon Lavery’s extensive career has led her to conduct in preeminent concert halls across the United States, including Carnegie Hall on several occasions.
 Currently, she serves as resident conductor of the USC Thornton Symphony, Chamber Orchestra and Wind Ensemble at the University of Southern California Thornton School of Music.
 She has led the USC Thornton ensembles in concert on many occasions and served as music director of the Thornton Concert Orchestra for seven years.
 In addition to these duties at USC Thornton, Lavery teaches instrumental conducting classes.

-Outside of USC, Lavery enjoys a distinguished career both locally and internationally.
-Since December of 2007 she has been music director of the Downey Symphony Orchestra, a professional ensemble hailed as one of the best metropolitan orchestras in Southern California.
+Outside of USC, Lavery enjoys a distinguished professional career.
+Since 2007 she has been music director of the Downey Symphony Orchestra, an ensemble hailed as one of the best metropolitan orchestras in Southern California.
 This position has brought Lavery great acclaim for her innovative programming.
 During her tenure as music director, she has premiered or commissioned a new composition each season.

 Maestra Lavery has attained prominence as a conductor throughout California.
 Since 2004 she has held the post of cover conductor for the Pacific Symphony Orchestra, and has also served as cover conductor for the San Diego Symphony.
 Lavery has led the La Jolla Symphony in concert, served as assistant conductor to the Pasadena Symphony, and for many years was associate conductor of the Herbert Zipper Orchestra of Los Angeles.

 Previously, Lavery served as music director of the MUSE International Music Day Festival in Chiba, Japan.
 Performances of works she has conducted (both orchestra and wind ensemble) are frequently aired on the largest non-profit classical music station in the country, “Classical KUSC, 91.5”.